MichaIng/DietPi-Docs/docs/install.md

     Linux users will need to download and install `xz-utils`.

-    ??? hint "How do I extract DietPi image on Linux" On Debian and Ubuntu-based systems, open a terminal and type:
+    ??? hint "How to extract DietPi images on Linux" On Debian and Ubuntu-based systems, open a terminal and type:

         ```sh
         sudo apt install xz-utils
         ```

-        Once `xz-utils` is installed, type the following at the terminal to extract the file:
+        Once `xz-utils` is installed, type the following at the terminal to decompress the file:

         ```sh
         xz -d DietPi-Image.img.xz
         ```

         Replace `DietPi-Image.img.xz` with the correct name of the downloaded archive, e.g. `DietPi_RPi-ARMv6-Bookworm.img.xz`.
-This will extract the DietPi image file for you to use.
+This will decompress the DietPi image file for you to use.

     ## 2. Flash the DietPi image